gonzex/test_abidocs/doc/index.md

 provided on the [ABINIT Web site](http://www.abinit.org) and the [ABINIT Github repository](https://github.com/abinit).

+!!! warning
     Before reading the present file, and get some grasp about the main ABINIT application, you should get some theoretical background.
 In case you have already used another electronic structure code, or a quantum chemistry code, it might be sufficient to read the introduction of the paper ``Iterative minimization techniques for ab initio total-energy calculations: molecular dynamics and conjugate gradients'' M. C. Payne, M. P. Teter, D. C. Allan, T.
     A. Arias, and J. D. Joannopoulos, Rev. Mod.
 Phys.
 64, 1045-1097 (1992).
     If you have never used another electronic structure code or a Quantum Chemistry package, you should complete such reading by going (at your own pace) through the Chaps.
 1 to 13 , and appendices L and M of the book Electronic Structure.
 Basic Theory and Practical Methods.
 R. M. Martin.
     Cambridge University Press (2004) ISBN 0 521 78285 6.

 After having gone through the present New User's Guide, you should follow the ABINIT tutorial ([[lesson_welcome]]).